Fodor's Expert Review Chicago Theatre

 When it opened in 1921, the grand and glitzy Chicago Theatre was tagged "the Wonder Theatre of the World."
-Its exterior has a shrunk-down version of the Arc de Triomphe, and inside, a grand lobby was patterned after the Royal Chapel at Versailles with a staircase copied from the Paris Opera House.
+Its exterior features a shrunken version of the Arc de Triomphe, and its lobby is patterned after the Royal Chapel at Versailles with a staircase copied from the Paris Opera House.
 Murals decorate the auditorium walls and ceiling.
-The seven-story, 3,600-seat space has served as a venue for films and such famous entertainers as John Philip Sousa, Duke Ellington, Jack Benny, Frank Sinatra, Prince, Ellen DeGeneres, Beyoncé, and Harry Connick Jr. Tours let you stand on the stage where they performed, go backstage, and peruse its autographed walls.
+The seven-story, 3,600-seat space has served as a venue for films and famed entertainers ranging from John Philip Sousa and Duke Ellington to Ellen DeGeneres and Beyoncé.
+Tours let you stand on the stage where they performed, go backstage, and peruse its autographed walls.